MarcusLee-Fraizer/Whats_Next/README.md

 watched based on title or genre.
 - As a user, I want to get movie recommendations based on a genre or previously watched movie.
+- As a user, I want to save additions to movies in my recommendation and watched lists.
+- As a user, I want to be able to load previous recommendation and watched lists.